AndraxDev/speak-gpt-web/README.md

 - `chatLocation` - location of the chat in the indexed database, don't use whitespaces or special characters

 More params will be added in the future.

+## Want to use SpeakGPT directly in Google Chrome browser?

+> [!NOTE]
+>
+> Check Directory "Chrome Extension" which contains an unpacked version of
+> SpeakGPT for Google Chrome browser.
+Likely we would not publish it to the
+> Chrome Web Store, because it is pretty simple and uses iframe to load an
+> embedded version of SpeakGPT which is not allowed by Google.

 ## API key safety: